ferranfusalba/beer-party-vue/README.md

 The visual structure of the app was made with Bootstrap and CSS.
 Only flexbox, margins, rows-columns and component structure (cards, accordion) have been declared in the classes of the html files (vue's `template`).
 The CSS stylesheet serves the local fonts, colors, borders, text-aligns, images behavior, etc.

 Cheers! 🍻

+Source of the ABV and IBU information showed on popover: [Shore Craft Beer](https://shorecraftbeer.com/abv-and-ibu-explained/).

 ---